 - Laptop/Tablet – a slice of bread that has been wiped on a laptop keyboard or tablet screen

 - Make a “Wellness Check-in” Poster: Sometimes, it isn’t easy for us to talk about how we feel.
-Grab your kids, some markers and posterboard, and make a place for your children to let you know how they’re feeling without having to say it out loud.
-You can make categories for physical wellness as well as mental wellness.
-Write the question, “How do you feel?”
+First, grab your kids, some markers and posterboard, and make a place for your children to let you know how they’re feeling without having to say it out loud.
+You can also make categories for physical wellness as well as mental wellness.
+Start writing the question, “How do you feel?”
 Then, add boxes with different choices like, “I feel strong!”
 “I feel happy!”
 “I feel sad.”
 “I feel overwhelmed.”
 “I need a hug.”
-Keep some Post-It notes handy so they can easily cover their feeling on the poster to keep you aware of what kind of day they are having.
+Additonally, keep some Post-It notes handy so they can easily cover their feeling on the poster to keep you aware of what kind of day they are having.

-- See Where Your Food Comes From: Take a field trip to a working farm with your kids.
-There, they can see cows and pigs, growing vegetables.
-They can get an idea of what all goes into growing and gathering the food we eat.
-If you can’t make it to a farm, go to a farmer’s market or supermarket.
+- See Where Your Food Comes From: Take a field trip to a working farm with your kids so that they can see cows and pigs, growing vegetables.
+In fact, they can also get an idea of what all goes into growing and gathering the food we eat.
+However, if you can’t make it to a farm, go to a farmer’s market or supermarket.
 Let them choose some vegetables to try.
-They may be more likely to eat them (and maybe enjoy them!) if they see where they came from!
+In truth, they may be more likely to eat them (and maybe enjoy them!) if they see where they came from!

 Snacks for Healthy Kids